 We made a plan to use sensors next year to increase our reliability.
 The biggest thing we did was learn to be creative with our designs and to include more kids to get more done!

 On the robot side, we actually brought home some hardware!
 We won design and performance at Regionals and it was the first time we advanced!
-Our biggest improvement was a frame around the outside of the wheels to increase stability and we started doing multiple missions per run.
+Our biggest improvement was adding a frame around the outside of the wheels to increase stability and we started doing multiple missions per run.
 We practiced doing faster changeouts and got first place in Head-to-Head at Sectionals.

 This year was Covid so everything was messed up.
 We were just happy to be able to have an FLL season, even though it was online.